 The Level Bolt virtual switches are available on the main screen in the Home app.
-Unlocking and locking a door in iOS 16 is as simple as tapping on the lock button.
+Unlocking and locking a door in iOS 16 is as simple as tapping the lock button and sliding the toggle.

 Since the Level Bolt works with HomeKit, it can also be controlled via Siri.
-For example, I can unlock my back door by telling Siri, “Hey Siri, unlock Back Door lock.”
+For example, I can unlock my back door by telling Siri, “Hey Siri, unlock the Back Door.”

 Automating Level Bolt

 Remote controlling deadbolts is cool, but using HomeKit automation with them is even cooler.
 If you take advantage of location tracking, you can automatically have the deadbolts lock when you leave.
 You can also have them unlock when you arrive and then auto-lock soon after that.

 The automation that I use is time-based.
 Sometimes we forget to lock the front or back door at night.
 The Level Bolt, coupled with automation, fixes that.
 I set an automation that locks the front and back door at a specific time in the evening if they aren’t already locked, and so far, it’s worked perfectly.

 When you add Level Bolt to the Home app, it turns on notifications by default.
 It will tell you each time one of your locks is unlocked or locked.
 That includes when people manually lock or unlock it.
 It can get annoying quickly, especially when you share the Home app with your family, and it notifies all of them.

 Fortunately, the Home app provides the ability only to notify you during certain times.
 For example, you can set it to only notify you during the hours you typically sleep.
 That way, you can be notified if someone has compromised the lock, or if one of your kids is trying to sneak out of the house.